 How can I help to boost my child’s immune system now?

-Now that Baby is a growing toddler, there’s plenty you can do to help build up her immune system, and help it grow as fast as she is growing.
+Now that Baby is a growing toddler, there’s plenty you can do to help build up their immune system, and help it grow as fast as they are growing.
 The way to do this, though, doesn’t sound particularly exciting.
-There isn’t any special trick: the way to keep Baby’s immune system healthy and growing is the same way you keep Baby healthy and growing – by feeding her a healthy, varied, vitamin-rich diet, and encouraging her to be active.
+There isn’t any special trick: the way to keep Baby’s immune system healthy and growing is the same way you keep Baby healthy and growing – by feeding them a healthy, varied, vitamin-rich diet, and encouraging them to be active.

 Brightly colored vegetables are high in Vitamin C, as well as other vitamins, minerals, and phytonutrients that help build up the immune system.